rbertolusso/intubate/README.md

 All the examples in the documentation run (but they are formula-only versions).
 Tests to see if this works as expected are welcome.

-Of course it would be pure magic if it just simply works no matter what you throw at it, but I simply have no clue of all the possible behaviors of the interfaced functions.
+Of course it would be pure
+magic if it just simply works no matter what you throw at it, and I simply have no clue of all the possible behaviors of the interfaced functions (and do not plan to reduce my ignorance).

-My goal is that it works for reasonable cases.
-I anticipate limitations.
-The interface machinery has to stay powerful yet simple.
+My goal is that it works reasonably in cases you would *normally* use in data science pipelines.

+I anticipate *limitations*.
+I will try to address the ones that can be solved in a general and easy way and that *really* represent a need, because he helper function machinery has to stay powerful yet simple.

 * If interfaced function returns NULL, the interface function forwards invisibly the input, so you can use the data downstream.